mosquito-risk/Nacala/README.md

 The Nacala-Roof-Material data are provided in the same folder structure as above.
 The data are provided as patches as well as raw data.
 The patches with all labels can be generated with the `patch_gen.py` script.
-The sample datasets are provided in the `sample` folder.
+The sample dataset provided in the `datasets/sample` folder.
 The sample can be used with all the scripts provided in the repository.
-The Nacala-Roof-Material dataset or custom dataset can be placing in datasets folder.
+The Nacala-Roof-Material dataset should be placed in the datasets folder at the same level as sample.
 All files in `train`, `valid` and `test` are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
 The training Python file for YOLOv8 accesses the required data in `*.yaml` format.
 The images and labels for the test set are provided in `*.tif` and `*.geojson` format, respectively.
 The evaluation script takes these files and returns all metrics.

+Map data sourced from [OpenStreetMap](https://www.openstreetmap.org/copyright).

 ## Code
 This repository contains the code for training and testing the models considered in the correspoding resaerch paper.